getsolus/help-center-docs/docs/user/contributing/testing-an-iso.md

 ## For any release

 - ISO can be written to a USB, used to boot a system and install
+- Can unlock the device if the live ISO lockscreen engaes
 - Installer is easy to follow
 - Installer detects location, time and time zone properly.
 Bonus points if the correct timezone is shown in the picker and you don't have to manually select one.
 - Start menu works, has search